MixBus Platinum v1.2

 The FIR true-peak detection follows the measurement methodology outlined in ITU-R BS.1770 Annex 2.
 The 48-tap Kaiser-windowed sinc filter (β = 7.857) provides approximately 80 dB of stop-band rejection.
 The filter is decomposed into four polyphase phases of twelve taps each, enabling efficient 4× oversampled peak detection without running the entire signal path at 4× the sample rate.

 Computational overhead: 72 multiply-accumulate operations per stereo sample pair per stage.
 At 48 kHz this is approximately 3.5 million MACs/second—negligible compared to the rest of the signal chain.
-When True Peak Limiting is OFF, the limiter and guard fall back to simple sample-rate peak detection with effectively zero additional overhead.

 IMPORTANT This is a processing-chain protective limiter, not a certified measurement instrument.
 Its detection accuracy aligns with the standard methodology used by professional broadcast meters, but for regulatory compliance always verify with a certified ITU-R BS.1770 meter.